Earthquake stuns Syria's Aleppo even after war's horrors

 Aleppo became a symbol of how President Bashar Assad succeeded in clawing back most opposition-held territory around Syria’s heartland with backing from Russia and Iran at the cost of horrific destruction.
 The opposition holds a last, small enclave in the northwest, centered on Idlib province and parts of Aleppo province, which was also devastated by Monday’s quake.

 But Aleppo never recovered.
 Any reconstruction has been by individuals.
-The city’s current population, no higher than 4 million, remains below its pre-2011 population of 4.5 million.
+The city’s current population remains well below its pre-2011 population of 4.5 million.
 Much of the eastern sector remains in ruins and empty.

 Buildings damaged during the war or built shoddily during the fighting regularly collapse.
 One collapse, on Jan.
 22, left 16 people dead.
 Another in September killed 11 people, including three children.